-This article has outlined casual vs. part time employment by discussing key differences between the two.
+This article has outlined casual vs. part time employment by discussing key differences.
 Regardless of the type of employment, issues such as unpaid wages, workplace harassment or discrimination, and unfair dismissal may arise.

-At JB Solicitors, there is a team of exceptional employment lawyers who have the knowledge and experience to deal with all kinds of legal issues.
-We have an outstanding team who can tackle issues such as workplace bullying, discrimination or harassment.
+JB Solicitors has a team of exceptional employment lawyers with the knowledge and experience to deal with all legal issues.
+We have an outstanding team who can tackle issues such as workplace bullying, discrimination, or harassment.

 Our lawyers can also assist with employment contracts to make sure that the organisation is following the rules and regulations.
 We also have the experience of dealing with cases related to unfair dismissal.